EliotDe/fl-experiments/README.md

 # mnist-experiment: A Flower / PyTorch app

+Following the flower docs I have implemented a simple federated learning simulation to collaboratively train a model on the MNIST dataset.

 ## Install dependencies and project

 The dependencies are listed in the `pyproject.toml` and you can install them as follows: